Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 I worked on a better bounce mechanic but realized that different forms of bounce will be needed for other types of objects.
 I also added a score mechanic that keeps track of the score and displays it during the game.

+### 2023-05-31

+I added a game over screen, so when the ball leaves the area of the game, the game ends.
+I also thought about how I can use the PVectors to calculate the bounce.

+### 2023-06-01

+I worked on the bounce method with the PVectors in order to bounce the ball correctly.
+I made some progress using trigonometry, but the ball doesn't bounce quite right, yet.
+I also made the game look cleaner for a better playing experience.

 ## Eli White